 When using the flat rate VAT scheme the VAT charged to customers will remain the same, i.e. 20% in addition to the price of the goods or service being sold.
 But then instead of having to calculate VAT paid on costs, the business would simply pay a flat rate percentage of total sales in VAT to HMRC.
 The percentage payable varies depending on the type of trade being carried out by the business.

-Businesses that are classed as limited cost traders, which most contractors are, will pay VAT at a flat rate of 16.5%.
+Businesses that are classed as limited cost traders, will pay VAT at a flat rate of 16.5%.

 When registered on the flat rate scheme the business cannot reclaim VAT it pays in the course of buying goods or services unless it is VAT in relation to the purchase of a capital asset which has a VAT inclusive cost of £2,000 or more.